Hemil96/tech_inside/README.md

 # Tech Inside

-A scrapping script to get the open source tools and SaaS names behind the world's best startups.
+A minimal scrapping script of 60 lines to get the open source tools and SaaS names behind the world's best startups.

 ## Getting Started